Game Art BA(Hons)

 Course overview

-- Network with industry through our guest speaker programme and end of year Games Expo
+- You’ll have opportunities to network with industry giants and games fans through our epic guest speaker programme and annual Games Academy Expo

 Lead images: Daniel Truman, Louis Sullivan, Reidun Rian.